SkygearIO/chat-SDK-iOS/docs/UIKit/index.md

-# Documentation of UIKit
+# Documentation of UIKit for Skygear Chat
 =========================

-The UIKit for Skygear Chat plugin contains 3 components which developers can directly use them to build the common chat UI:
+The UIKit for Skygear Chat plugin is consist of 3 UI components which developers can directly use to build a common chat UI:

 - [Participant List View](https://github.com/SkygearIO/chat-SDK-iOS/blob/master/docs/UIKit/ParticipantListView.md)
 - [Conversation List View](https://github.com/SkygearIO/chat-SDK-iOS/blob/master/docs/UIKit/ConversationListView.md)
 - [Conversation View](https://github.com/SkygearIO/chat-SDK-iOS/blob/master/docs/UIKit/ConversationView.md)

-Please be reminded that the `name` field of the `user` record will be used for display.
-The following snippet shows how to set it after user sign up.
+Please note that the `name` field of the `user` record will be used for displaying user name.
+The following snippet is an example for how to save the name of the user to the `user` record:

 ```swift
 let skygear = SKYContainer.default()